-Pushing open the trapdoor, you realize you have reached the summit of the lighthouse.
+Pushing open the trap door, you realize you have reached the summit of the lighthouse.
 This chamber is dominated by a huge metal brazier holding oil and an immense wick.
-Several free standing mirrors surround the brazier and to the right a trio of small crates rests on the floor.
+Several free standing mirrors surround the brazier and to the west a trio of small crates rests on the floor.